Welcome to 180 Degrees Consulting at the University of Exeter!

 - Why Join 180DC Exeter as a consultant?

 We can offer Exeter University students the opportunity to gain professional insight into the world of consultancy – both hands-on experience and training from industry leaders.
 Our positions also present an opportunity to work closely with local and international social-impact organisations and find solutions tailored to their own individual challenges.
 This is all done alongside your studies – helping you shape your chosen career path!

 - What exactly does the role of a Junior Consultant at 180DC Exeter consist of?

 As a Junior Consultant, you will be engaging with a diversity of tasks, as consulting is a dynamic and varied industry.
 These may include researching fundraising strategies, or market entry analysis.
 You will also be tasked with presenting your findings to the client at the end of the project.

 - Do consultants get training?

-Yes- 180DC Exeter is currently working with EY consultants in London, as well as other top companies in the sector.
+Yes- 180DC Exeter is currently working with the Big4, as well as other top companies in the sector.
 You can expect several workshops on core consulting skills throughout projects.

 - How does the recruitment process take place?